Transforming families around the world

 Researchers have looked at the relationship between crying and physical health.
 Studies have found that healthy people cry more and have a more positive attitude about crying than do people who suffer from ulcers or colitis.
 Other studies have shown that therapy involving high levels of crying leads to significant psychological improvement.
 Those patients who did not express their feelings in this manner during therapy tended not to improve, while those patients who did frequently cry in therapy experienced changes for the better.

-There is typically increased crying and tantrums in children for many weeks following catastrophes such as a hurricane, indicating that the children are attempting to release their terror and other strong emotions.
+There is typically increased crying and tantrums in children for many weeks following disasters such as a hurricane or a terrorist attack, indicating that the children are attempting to release their terror and other strong emotions.
 Psychologists have studied crying in children during the highly stressful experience of a long hospitalization.
 Children who protested openly by crying and screaming at the beginning of their hospital stay showed better adjustment than the ones who were "good" patients right from the start.
 The latter appeared to be calm and cooperative, but were more likely to show signs of stress later on, such as regression to infantile modes of behavior, eating or sleeping difficulties, and learning disorders.